MileHacker Logo

 Saka-saka Pondu

-Pounded cassava leaves made with palm oil, often with fish or meat.
-A staple dish found in most local restaurants.
+Pounded cassava leaves created with palm oil, often with fish or meat.
+A staple dish found in most of the local restaurants.

 Found in: Local eateries ("malewa")